Average boat insurance cost

-States included: Arkansas, Illinois, Indiana, Iowa, Kansas, Ohio, Maine, Michigan, Minnesota, Missouri, Montana, Nebraska, New Hampshire, Pennsylvania, Utah, Vermont, and Wisconsin.
+States included: Arkansas, Colorado, Illinois, Indiana, Iowa, Kansas, Minnesota, Missouri, Montana, Nebraska, New Hampshire, Ohio, Pennsylvania, South Dakota, Utah, Vermont, and Wisconsin.

-States included: Alabama, Arizona, Colorado, Georgia, Idaho, Kentucky, New York, North Carolina, North Dakota, Oklahoma, Oregon, South Dakota, Tennessee, Virginia, Washington, West Virginia, and Wyoming.
+States included: Arizona, California, Georgia, Idaho, Kentucky, Maine, Michigan, New Mexico, North Carolina, North Dakota, Oklahoma, Oregon, Tennessee, Virginia, Washington, West Virginia, and Wyoming

-States included: Alaska, California, Connecticut, Delaware, Florida, Hawaii, Louisiana, Maryland, Massachusetts, Mississippi, Nevada, New Jersey, New Mexico, South Carolina, Rhode Island, and Texas.
+States included: Alabama, Alaska, Connecticut, Delaware, Florida, Hawaii, Louisiana, Maryland, Massachusetts, Mississippi, Nevada, New Jersey, New York, South Carolina, Rhode Island, and Texas.

-Boat insurance is generally more affordable if you’re in a state with no coastline.
-In coastal states, you'll usually find bigger and more costlier boats used in the oceans and on the Gulf of Mexico.
-The Great Lakes states tend to fall in the low-cost category, as many boaters take advantage of inland lakes and rivers.
-The length of the boating season also has a big impact on the cost of insurance.
-Many northern states have lower policy costs than states where boating is more of a year-round activity.
+Boat insurance rates are generally more affordable if you live in a state with no coastline, and many coastal states are in the southern part of the United States.
+Along the coast, you'll usually find bigger and more expensive boats used in the oceans and on the Gulf of Mexico.
+The Great Lakes states tend to fall in the low-cost category because boat lengths tend to be smaller, with many boaters taking advantage of inland lakes and rivers.
+The length of the boating season also has a big impact on the cost of boat insurance.
+Many northern states have shorter boating seasons and lower policy costs than southern states where the boating season is generally much longer.

 About our data

-This data shows the average rate for an annual watercraft policy at Progressive for 2017.
-Keep checking back, because we’ll be continuously updating this page.
-When researching average prices, it's very important to pay attention to the source of the data and the year.
-Rates are always changing and any data that's several years old may not be relevant.
+This data shows the average boat insurance rate from Progressive for a watercraft policy from 2020 to 2021.
+Keep checking back for updates to this page.
+When researching average boat insurance costs, it's essential to pay attention to the source of the data and the year.
+Rates are always changing and any data that's several years old may no longer be relevant.

 Data for Washington D.C. is not included.

-While this data provides insight as to the average cost of boat insurance in every state, it isn't customized to your situation.
-With so many variables affecting boat insurance, you'll want to get a boat insurance quote online or by calling us at 866-749-7436.
+While this data provides insight into the average cost of boat insurance, it isn't customized to your situation.
+With so many variables affecting boat insurance, you'll want to get a boat insurance quote online or by calling us at 1-866-749-7436.